Spencer Torkelson Player Props: Tigers vs. Guardians

 Guardians Pitching Rankings

-- The pitching staff for the Guardians has a collective 7.8 K/9, the fifth-worst in the league.
+- The Guardians pitching staff is 26th in MLB with a collective 7.8 strikeouts per nine innings.

-- The Guardians' 4.16 team ERA ranks 12th across all league pitching staffs.
+- The Guardians have the 12th-ranked team ERA across all league pitching staffs (4.16).

-- Guardians pitchers combine to allow 14 home runs (0.9 per game), the seventh-fewest in baseball.
+- Guardians pitchers combine to surrender 14 home runs (0.9 per game), the seventh-fewest in baseball.

-- The Guardians are sending Gaddis (0-1) out to make his fourth start of the season.
-He is 0-1 with an 8.53 ERA and 11 strikeouts in 12 2/3 innings pitched.
+- Gaddis (0-1 with an 8.53 ERA and 11 strikeouts in 12 2/3 innings pitched) gets the start for the Guardians, his fourth of the season.

-- His last appearance came on Tuesday against the New York Yankees, when the righty tossed three innings, surrendering eight earned runs while allowing eight hits.
+- His most recent time out was on Tuesday against the New York Yankees, when the righty went three innings, surrendering eight earned runs while allowing eight hits.

-- The 25-year-old has an 8.53 ERA and 7.8 strikeouts per nine innings across three games this season, while allowing a batting average of .275 to opposing hitters.
+- In three games this season, the 25-year-old has an ERA of 8.53, with 7.8 strikeouts per nine innings.
+Opponents are batting .275 against him.

 © 2023 Data Skrive.
 All rights reserved.